gardener/landscaper/docs/api-reference/core.md

 <a href="#landscaper.gardener.cloud/v1alpha1.ExecutionStatus">ExecutionStatus</a>)
 </p>
 <p>
-<p>VersionedObjectReference is a named reference to a object with its last observed resource generation.
+<p>VersionedNamedObjectReference is a named reference to a object with its last observed resource generation.
 This struct is used by status fields.</p>
 </p>
 <table>